Kuwait Travel Information

 When travelling outside Kuwait City keep to tarmac roads and take care on beaches and picnic spots because landmines and other unexploded ordnance still litters the countryside.
 Driving in Kuwait is hazardous owing to negligent and reckless local drivers, so constant vigilance is essential.

-Photography near industrial, military or government buildings is illegal, including oil fields.
-Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet, as it is forbidden and punishable by law.
+Photography near industrial, military, or government buildings is illegal, including oil fields.
+Religious customs should be respected, particularly during the month of Ramadan when eating, drinking, and smoking during daylight hours should be discreet.
+This is because it's forbidden and punishable by law.
 It is important to carry identification at all times.